-Why did the Palestinian group Hamas launch an attack on Israel?
+Why the Palestinian group Hamas launched an attack on Israel?
 All to know

 What happened and when?

-- The Palestinian armed group Hamas has launched “Operation Al-Aqsa Flood” against Israel in the most serious escalation since Israel and Hamas fought an 11-day war in 2021.
+- Early on Saturday morning, the Palestinian armed group Hamas launched “Operation Al-Aqsa Flood” against Israel in the most serious escalation since their 11-day war in 2021.

 - Hamas said it had fired 5,000 rockets, while Israel confirmed that the group’s fighters had entered its territory.

-- Daniel Hagari, an Israeli army spokesman, said that the group attacked from land, sea and air.
+- Daniel Hagari, an Israeli army spokesperson, said that the group attacked from the land, sea and air.

-- The Israeli army also said it launched “Operation Iron Swords” against the Hamas group in the Gaza Strip.
+- The Israeli army also said it launched “Operation Iron Swords” against Hamas in the Gaza Strip.

-- The early-morning strikes occurred on Simchat Torah, a holiday which falls towards the conclusion of the weeklong Jewish festival known as Sukkot, or the Feast of Tabernacles.
+- The early-morning attacks occurred on Simchat Torah, a holiday which falls towards the conclusion of the weeklong Jewish festival known as Sukkot, or the Feast of Tabernacles.

 Where did the attacks take place?